 Objects begin their life in Eden (hence the name).
 When Eden fills up, a so-called minor garbage collection is done.
 This is disruptive:

 Why toss objects back and forth between S1 and S0?
 When the object reaches a measurable threshold, i.e.: a configured number of times tossed between S0 and S1, then it's promoted to old or tenured generation for more permanent location (since it's "proved" itself to be less likely to be in need of being collected).
+This is called the tenuring threshold: if a young-generation region survives and retains enough live objects to avoid being evacuated (moved out of the region with the goal that the region will then be considered free), then this region is promoted, first to survivor, then eventually to tenured.

 Ultimately, old generation will fill up at which time major garbage collection will be performed to clean up and compact that space.
 It's how major garbage collection is done, how stop-the-world pauses occur, that depends on the specific garbage-collection algorithm chosen.